treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 Using list comprehension along with regex function `finditer()` and `goupdict()`, we can perform searching with multiple targets in mind, and put results in a dictionary format.

-Let's day we have a log file of user behavior data, and we have to extract the username and timestamp data for each user.
+Let's say we have a log file of user behavior data, and we have to extract the username and timestamp data for each user.

 We can first design a pattern with 2 regex expression groups using (?P):